I’m an independent journalist, published by the BBC, The Irish Times, Al Jazeera, the Guardian, New Lines, Le Point and many others.

 BBC Radio 4 (10/23) @17.06 mins

 Vast sums of money transit through Karo Kalyptus, a slum of raw concrete and corrugated iron shacks on the outskirts of Fort Louis.
-I meet three brave women, sick of seeing their young being destroyed by heroin and synthetics..
+I’ve come here to meet three local women, who’ve agreed to talk to me because they are sick of seeing of seeing their young being destroyed by heroin and synthetics..

 ‘Kids whose insides are destroyed’: The return of drug abuse to Mauritius